mnaberez/supervisor_twiddler/README.md

     $ python setup.py install

-After installing the package, you must modify your `supervisord.conf` file to register the twiddler interface:
+After installing the package, add these lines to your ``supervisord.conf`` file to register the twiddler interface:

     [rpcinterface:twiddler]
     supervisor.rpcinterface_factory = supervisor_twiddler.rpcinterface:make_twiddler_rpcinterface

-After modifying the `supervisord.conf` file, your Supervisor instance must be restarted for the twiddler interface to be loaded.
+You must restart Supervisor for the twiddler interface to be loaded.

 ## Usage